Goddess VG bed explained

-What’s so special about this idea ?
-Its just soil heaped against a leaky wooden trough?
+What’s so special about the ‘Pallet wood divider’?
+Isn’t it just soil heaped against a leaky wooden trough?

 This teenage African girl from Rwanda has constructed about the most effective KG design in my mind, without even thinking about the science.
-There is nice positive growth and appears to require none or very little watering.
+There is nice positive growth and appears to be low-maintenance with its guttering irrigation system.

-My “Open Book planting bed” design with its recycled pallet divider is easier and quicker to construct and without any of the heavy lifting that this little girl and her family have had to do.
-No building a one metre high mound of soil for starters (I realise this may be a requirement of the design due to heavy early evening tropical showers).
+My bed design with its recycled pallet divider is easier and quicker to construct and without any of the heavy lifting that this little girl and her family have had to do.
+No building a one metre high mound of soil for starters (I realise this may be a requirement of the design due to heavy afternoon / early evening tropical showers).

-These pallet wood dividers are only in the soil for 7 months from April to October.
+My pallet wood dividers are only in the soil for 7 months from early April to late September.
 Using the rope handles they are easily pulled out of the soil and stored under a tarpaulin for the winter and the bed is then seeded with a green manure to over winter.

 Basically the germ of an idea started when I thought that the furrow between two parallel rows of potatoes was a waste of space.
 If I could insert a wooden partition between the two ridges and then heap the soil either side of this wooden partition, I wouldn’t have to spend time earthing them up.
 They would have a deeper section of soil in which to grow and only one sides worth of exposed potatoes would need earthing up rather than two.
 The cheapest (free) and most readily available wood to me was pallets.

-Its was only once I started experimenting with this soil-against-a-wooden-box way of creating planting beds and was getting more robust growth that I started to realise it had a long list of advantages over the more traditional existing approaches.
+Its was only once I started experimenting with this soil-against-a-leaky-trough way of creating planting beds and got more robust growth that I started to realise it had a long list of advantages over the more traditional existing approaches.

-With a Goddess shaped planting bed design you are effectively getting three zones of differing moisture profiles.
 Wolf Spiders love these pallet dividers for some reason.
-I’m not sure if this is benificial or not.
+I’m not sure if this is beneficial or not.
 Do wolf spiders eat caterpillars?
-Every time I walk past them I see at least a couple scurry back under the stones.
+Every time I walk past them I see at least a couple scurry back under the stones in the dividers.

-This might be the first evidence of a noticeable effect in growth using my “Open Book planting bed”.
-I have completely neglected this bed this year as I spent more time on my Heras panel lean-to and my g.easel compost dalek trellis projects, only watering the plants in the first few weeks and a couple of times during very dry spells.
-All the sunflowers on my plot all come from the same parent plant from the year before and where all planted at the same time yet these 2 plants are taller by at least 50cm and have received very little watering as has the tomato plant in the foreground and is showing robust growth.
-I did not water into the pallet void only along the wood chip sock.
+This might be the first evidence of a noticeable effect in growth using these Goddess VG beds.
+I have neglected this bed this year as I spent more time on my Heras panel lean-to and my g.easel compost dalek trellis projects, only watering the plants in the first few weeks and a couple of times during very dry spells.
+All the sunflowers on my plot all come from the same parent plant from the year before and were all planted at the same time yet these 2 plants are taller by at least 50cm and have received very little watering as has the tomato plant in the foreground and is showing robust growth.
+I did not water into the pallet void much, irregulary around the plants.
 The white detergent bottle is on a 2.4m stake for scale.
 I think the tall sunflower could reach 3m easily my tallest SF ever.
 Also, I used no plant feeds or fertilisers.